shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 At the end of this process, you are likely to have a mixture of true-positives, false-postives and false-negatives.
 The goal is to set the parameter values so that the combined FP+FN total is minimised.
 You should adjust parameter values so that the final FN/FP ratio reflects the relative costs of FN and FP errors.
 For example, lowering a decibel threshold may pick up more TPs but almost certainly at the cost of more FPs.

 **NOTE:** A working DIY Call Recognizer can be built with just one example or training call.
 A machine learning algorithm requires typically 100 true and false examples.
-The price that you (the ecologist) pays for this simplicity is the need to exercise some of the "intelligence" that would be exercised by the machine learning algorithm.
-That is, you must select calls and set parameter values that reflect the variability of the target calls and that also reflect the relative costs of FN and FP errors.
+The price that you (the ecologist) pays for this simplicity is the need to exercise some of the "intelligence" that would otherwise be exercised by the machine learning algorithm.
+That is, you must select calls and set parameter values that reflect the variability of the target calls and the relative costs of FN and FP errors.

-.

 .

 ## 8. Eight steps to building a DIY Call Recognizer